dimichgh/hystrix-dashboard/README.md

 app.listen(8000); //  http://localhost:8000/hystrix
 ```

-The stream will can be served by /hystrix.stream if this module is used within the same runtime where service metrics is generated.
+The stream will can be served by /hystrix.stream if this module is used within the same runtime where service metrics is produced.

 The stream will listen on process events with the configured topic (by default it will use 'hystrix:metrics'.)

-Here's an example how you can link dashboard to the real metrics for services based on [hystrixjs](https://www.npmjs.com/package/hystrixjs) module:
+Here's an example how you can link dashboard to the real metrics for services based on [hystrixjs](https://www.npmjs.com/package/hystrixjs) module provided that both components are part of the same runtime:

 ```js
 const hystrixStream = require('hystrixjs').hystrixSSEStream;